 Why did I want to buy a Lamborghini Diablo?

-The Diablo was an awesome car, and I liked it much more than newer Lamborghini Models; the Gallardo and Murcialago.
+The Diablo was an awesome car, and I liked it much more than newer Lamborghini Models; the Gallardo and Murcielago.
 The Aventador is the newest model; a 700 horsepower work of art, but they are $450,000 to $550,000.
 The best part about the Diablo was I fit!
-Although my shoe would not fit between the brake pedal and sidewall to touch the gas pedal, I had plenty of leg room and head room.
+Although my shoe would not fit between the brake pedal and sidewall to touch the gas pedal, I had plenty of legroom and headroom.
 I figured I could figure out the pedal problem later.

-What are the costs associated with owning a Lamborghini Diablo?
+What are the maintenance costs associated with owning a Lamborghini Diablo?

 You have to do a lot of homework before buying a car like this.
 I found a local dealership that will work on the Diablo as well as Lamborghini of Denver, which is about 45 miles from me.
-The car needs an oil change every 7,500 miles, which is about $750 (some Ferraris require engine out oil changes which are much more expensive).
+The car needs an oil change every 7,500 miles, obviously I only install the best oil filter I can find, which is about $750 (some Ferraris require engine out oil changes which are much more expensive).
 The cars need a major service every 15,000 miles which is about $2,500 to $3,000.
 These costs are from the local shop, not Lamborghini of Denver which would be more expensive.

 Insurance for the car through my regular insurance company was only $800 a year!
 There are some other items that break like clutches ($5,000 +) and parts will wear out on a 15 to 25-year-old car.
 Before I bought this car, I had everything repaired that was worn.